swordfatih/auto-inout/README.md

-# robocop
+# robocop (personnal use)
-Générateur aléatoire de in/out pour le projet d'IAP.
+Random in/out generator for database testing.